lsmor/snake-fury/README.md

 ![dramatization of Haskell's learning curve](./assets/Haskell_learning_curve.png)

-### [*] note about not using monads
+### note about not using monads
 > By that I mean, not using do notation nor functor/applicative/monads combinators like `liftA2`, `fmap`, `>>=`, etc...
 >
-> Obviously, The IO and the asynchronous part of the code is provided and the challenger is not expected to solve it.
+> Obviously, The IO and the asynchronous part of the code are provided and the challenger is not expected to solve it.

 ## How to use this repository.

+The `main` branch is the one you should use as a reference.

 If you don't have a working haskell developer environment go to section [Set up a development environment](#markdown-header-set-up-a-development-environment).
 You'll need git too.